TEN-framework/portal/content/docs/ten_framework/graph/graph.md

       ]
     },
     {
-      // Another graph transmits cmd X to ext_a, but this requires the other graph to expose the cmd_out interface X,
+      // Another graph sends cmd X to ext_a, but this requires the other graph to expose the X cmd_out interface,
-      // otherwise it will be considered an error condition.
-This error condition can be reported during static checking if it can be detected,
+      // otherwise it will be treated as an error condition.
+This error condition can be reported during static
-      // or at runtime.
+      // checking if it can be statically detected, or at runtime.
       "graph": "default",
       "cmd": [
         {